davidindub/fizzbuzz/README.md

 - [Meta Tags](https://metatags.io/) to prepare the Meta tags for social media share previews.
 - [Polypane](https://polypane.app/) for testing responsiveness on different viewports at the same time.
 - [Google Chrome](https://www.google.com/intl/en_ie/chrome/), [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Safari](https://www.apple.com/safari/) for testing on macOS Monterey, Windows 10, iOS 15, iPadOS 15 and Android 10.
-- [ColorSlurp](https://colorslurp.com/) for picking my color palette and testing for perfect accessibility.
 - [Concepts](https://concepts.app/en/) for sketching on an iPad.